aws-powertools/powertools-lambda-python/docs/core/tracer.md

 > New in 1.10.0

 !!! warning
-    **Can exceptions contain sensitive information from your Lambda handler or functions, where Tracer is used?**
+    **Where Tracer is used, can your exceptions contain any sensitive information from your Lambda handler or functions?**

 You can disable Tracer from capturing their exceptions as tracing metadata with **`capture_error=False`** parameter in both capture_lambda_handler and capture_method decorators.